onePlusLin/mlek/docs/sections/deployment.md

     however, this is the FPGA SRAM (or BRAM) region instead.
 This is because the ITCM is only 32kB which cannot accommodate the code footprint for our applications.

-    Assuming that the micro SD card is mounted at `/media/user/V2M-MPS3/`, we can use:
+    For Linux machines, with the assumption that the micro SD card is mounted at `/media/user/V2M-MPS3/`, we can use:
     ```commandline
     cp -av ./bin/sectors/img_class/* /media/user/V2M-MPS3/SOFTWARE/ && sync
     ```
+    For macOS®, the micro SD card is likely mounted at  `/Volumes/V2M-MPS3`.

     Note that the `itcm.bin` (or `bram.bin`) and `ddr.bin` files correspond to the part of the application residing in the first and second load region respectively, as defined in the